home under construction

 6. Pass VA Inspection

 Once the home is built, you’ll need to complete an official VA inspection.
-Once your project is considered complete, what happens next depends on the way your loan is structured.
+Once your project is considered complete, what happens will depend on the way your loan is structured.
 Sometimes you can do construction-to-permanent financing and the loan becomes a permanent VA loan.

 In other cases, you’ll need to pay off your construction loan.
 This is commonly handled by refinancing into a permanent traditional VA loan.
 Rocket Mortgage can help you with this.

-The idea of building your own home is exciting, but qualifying for a VA construction loan is not easy.
-The loan process takes 45 to 60 days to complete, and you have to close on the loan before the construction phase can begin.
+The idea of building your own home can be exciting, but qualifying for a VA construction loan isn’t easy in many cases.
+The loan process typically takes 45 to 60 days to complete, and you must close on the loan before the construction phase can begin.

 Owners are also not allowed to assist in the building process.
-That's because all builders must be licensed, insured and approved by the VA.
-And the builder is responsible for the construction closing costs, though these costs can be wrapped into the home buyer’s and builder’s agreement.
+That’s because all builders must be licensed, insured and approved by the VA.
+The builder is responsible for the construction closing costs, although these costs can be wrapped into the agreement between the home buyer and builder.

 FAQs On VA Construction Loans

-Let’s look at a few additional questions you may have about VA construction loans.
+Let’s walk through the answers to a few questions you may still have about VA construction loans.

 What kind of house can I build with a VA construction loan?

-Every lender has specific requirements for the types of homes built with a VA construction loan.
+Every VA construction loan lender has specific requirements for the types of homes built with a VA construction loan.
 For example, mobile or manufactured homes are unlikely to be approved.
-To find out if the type of house you want to build is allowed, you can speak to your loan officer or lender to get additional details.
+To find out if the type of house you want to build is allowed, you can speak with your loan officer or lender for more details.

 How are interest rates set with VA construction loans?

-The Department of Veteran Affairs doesn’t set or regulate interest rates on VA homes.
+The Department of Veterans Affairs doesn’t set or regulate interest rates on VA homes.
 Instead, the interest rates depend primarily on the borrower’s credit score and lending history.
-The lender will also use other benchmarks to determine an interest rate, like the borrower’s debt-to-income ratio.
+The lender will also use other benchmarks, like the borrower’s debt-to-income ratio, to determine an interest rate.

 When do mortgage payments begin with a VA construction loan?

-VA mortgage payments begin once the home construction is completed, and the loan must be repaid within the remaining term.
-You’ll need to discuss the repayment terms directly with your lender.
+VA mortgage payments begin once the home construction is completed, and you must repay the loan within the remaining term.
+You’ll need to discuss the repayment terms directly with your VA lender.

 The Bottom Line

-There are plenty of loan options available to help you finance building a home.
-But VA construction loans make it possible for active service members or veterans to build their own house without a large down payment.
-There are many advantages to taking out this type of loan, but the approval process is not always easy.
+Plenty of loan options are available to help you finance a home build.
+But VA construction loans make it possible for active-duty service members or veterans to build a house without making a large down payment – or any down payment.
+Other advantages also come with using this type of VA loan to build a house, but the approval process isn’t always easy.

-You should gather your paperwork, make sure you meet the requirements and calculate your needed loan amount before filling out an application.
-If you’re interested in a permanent VA loan after your construction is complete, you can apply online or give one of our Home Loan Experts a ring at (833) 326-6018.
-For more information, check out our guide to VA loans.
+Before filling out an application, gather your paperwork, make sure you meet the requirements and calculate the loan amount you’ll need.
+If you’re interested in a permanent VA loan after your construction is complete, you can apply online or give one of our Home Loan Experts a call at (855) 540-4975.